aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

     ![Vector embeddings](./images/15-check-count.png "Vector embeddings")

-## Task 6: Perform retrieval augmented generation
+## Task 7: Perform retrieval augmented generation

 HeatWave retrieves content from the vector store and provide that as context to the LLM.
 This process is called as retrieval-augmented generation or RAG.
 This helps the LLM to produce more relevant and accurate results for your queries.

-1. Set the @options session variable to specify the table for retrieving the vector embeddings.
+1. Set the @options session variable to specify the table for retrieving the vector embeddings, and click **Enter**.

     ```bash
     <copy>set @options = JSON_OBJECT("vector_store", JSON_ARRAY("<DBName>.<EmbeddingsTableName>"));</copy>